 Though filled with references and minute callbacks to his past films, Jarmusch claims that he doesn’t watch his old films, and he uses a famously recalcitrant rocker to explain why.
 “Why should I?
 I spent several years making them,” the director says.
 “They’re done.
 I can’t change them.
 I don’t want to sit there looking at what I did before.
 It’s over.
 Not to compare myself, but somebody in an interview asked Bob Dylan, ‘Do you listen to your records?’
 He said, ‘Why would I do that?
 I already heard them when I recorded it.
 I play them live.
 Okay, I might hear it then.
 I don’t want to listen to the fucking records.’
 It’s past.
 It’s gone.
 We only have the present, and we can think about new things.
 Wallowing in the old ones, good or bad, it’s not my thing.
 I’m not into nostalgia, or looking backwards.”

 Jim Jarmusch is, however, into music…and he’s got a knack for it himself, collaborating with musician Carter Logan in the group, Squrl, “an enthusiastically marginal rock band from New York City who like big drums and distorted guitars, cassette recorders, loops, feedback, sad country songs, molten stoner core, chopped and screwed hip-hop, and imaginary movie scores” according to their website.
 They also provided the scores for Jarmusch’s films, Only Lovers Left Alive, Paterson and The Dead Don’t Die, as well as the doco, Living The Light, which is about Jarmusch’s regular cinematographer, Robby Muller.
 “Anyone making a film need a score?
 I’ll score,” laughs Jarmusch.
 “We work cheap.”

-The Dead Don’t Die will screen at The Melbourne International Film Festival on August 4, 6 and 17.
+The Dead Don’t Die will screen at the Brisbane International Film Festival on October 4 and 12.
 For all ticketing and venue information, head to the official website.